codingisbliss/EventFinder/README.md

 1. It has high promise for CRUD operation on Database.
 2. Better than SQLite because our app doesn't require lot on transnational requests.
-3. Equally good with CoucheDB, and less complex than MongoDB .
+3. Equally good with CouchebaseDB, and less complex than MongoDB .

 ## Implementation details